pkdone/books-vue-flask-pymongo/README.md

 ### DEVELOPMENT Phase

-1. Edit the `.env` file in the root of the project, setting the value of the `FLASK_ENV` variable to `development` (which will aid rapid prototyping) and the value of the `MONGODB_URL` variable to match the location of the running development MongoDB database.
+1. Edit the `app-tier/.env` file, setting the value of the `FLASK_ENV` variable to `development` (which will aid rapid prototyping) and the value of the `MONGODB_URL` variable to match the location of the running development MongoDB database.
 For example:
 ```bash
 FLASK_ENV="development"
 MONGODB_URL="mongodb://localhost:27017"